flancia-coop/doc.anagora.org/fellowship-of-the-link.md

   - [[Dan Allosso]]
 - [[Intimacy Gradient]]
     - Expectations around where and when you expect people to engage with you.
+    - Maybe we could carry our own 'terms of service' / privacy and engagement settings in a platform-agnostic way
+    - #CA media has adapted and changed in its standards as well; newspapers in the early 20th century had completely different standards w.r.t. privacy expectations than towards the end.

 ## [[2024-02-07]]